Aaron Judge Player Props: Yankees vs. Dodgers

 Dodgers Pitching Rankings

-- The Dodgers pitching staff ranks 22nd in MLB with a collective 8.4 strikeouts per nine innings.
+- The 8.4 strikeouts per nine innings compiled by the Dodgers pitching staff ranks 23rd in the league.

-- The Dodgers have the 20th-ranked team ERA among all league pitching staffs (4.46).
+- The Dodgers have the 20th-ranked team ERA across all league pitching staffs (4.45).

-- Dodgers pitchers combine to rank 20th in baseball in home runs allowed (68 total, 1.2 per game).
+- Dodgers pitchers combine to give up 71 total home runs at a rate of 1.2 per game (to rank 22nd in baseball).

 © 2023 Data Skrive.
 All rights reserved.